WhiteSky-Labs/splunk-connector/about.md

 Reporting Issues
 ----------------

 Issues will be used to keep track of bugs, enhancements, or other requests.
-To submit an issue, go to the Issue tab on the Stripe Connector repository and create a new issue.
+To submit an issue, go to the Issue tab on the Splunk Connector repository and create a new issue.